OpenBCI/Documentation/website/docs/Software/OpenBCISoftware/01-OpenBCI_GUI.md

 The OpenBCI GUI code repository is located on github [here](https://github.com/OpenBCI/OpenBCI_GUI). click on the `Clone or download` button in green on the right, and select `Download ZIP`.
 If you are a advanced GitHub user, go ahead and clone it, or fork it if you like.

-After the download completes and the file extracts itself, you will see the folder called `OpenBCI_GUI-master`.
-Change the name of this file to `OpenBCI_GUI`.
-If you don't change it, it won't work!
-You can move the folder `OpenBCI_GUI` and it's entire contents to your Sketch folder, or put it wherever you like (Mac Example: `Users/<user-name>/Documents/GitHub/OpenBCI_GUI`).
+If you downloaded the repo as a zip, please unzip it and you can change the folder name from `OpenBCI_GUI-master` to `OpenBCI_GUI`, if you prefer.
+You can then place this folder wherever you like (Mac Example: `Users/<user-name>/Documents/GitHub/OpenBCI_GUI`).

 ![libraries folder](../../assets/SoftwareImages/OpenBCISoftware/ganglion_libraries-folder.png)

+:::info Copy 3rd Party Libraries
 Inside the `OpenBCI_GUI` folder, there is a folder called `libraries`.
 Theses are the 3rd party libraries that the OpenBCI GUI uses to work it's magic.
 You need to **copy** all of these folders into:

 On a Mac `Users/<user-name>/Documents/Processing/libraries`